 Hello there!
 Nice to e-meet you and welcome to Resfeber Travel Blog.

-We are a travel blog, containing inspiring stories from the road, airline guides using our inside travel industry knowledge, discussion points about travel ethics, international music from around the world and all the best travel films to entertain you.
+This is a travel blog, containing inspiring stories from the road, guides using our travel industry inside knowledge, discussion points about travel ethics, international music from around the world and all the best travel films to entertain you.

 We have all that and more but who the hell are we?